Reuben27/Vehicle-Tracking-System/README.md

 # Vehicle-Tracking-System

-## What it does?

-Tracks the buses on the campus in real time and showcases it on a web app.
+To track the buses on the campus in real time and showcase it on a web app.

 Initial try can be viewed here:- https://reuben27.github.io/Vehicle-Tracking-System/Tracker.html

-## How it does what it does?
+## Working

-- The Live-location.ino file send the current location to the thinkspeak .....
+- The Live-location.ino file determines the corrdinates using the gsm module.
+It then sends the coordinates to the thinkspeak database.

-- The Tracker.js file displays the map with the current location of the bus at its center using google maps javascript api.
-It then sends a request and reads the data from the database after a specified time interval.
-It then updates the marker on the google map and removes the previous one.
-This process is repeated everytime a new location is read.
+- The Tracker.js file displays the map with the current location of the bus using google maps javascript api.
+The marker gets updated everytime a new location is read.

 ## Team Members